 This is a story about children’s sport.
 It’s about rugby.
 It’s about football.
 And it’s also about tennis and why one darling little girl didn’t get to play her tennis match last Saturday.
 The huge success of the women’s rugby sevens team in Rio is forcing the sport to rethink the way it’s played here in Australia.
 From this year, boys and girls can play together in rugby teams and, after puberty, girls can continue to play with boys in exceptional circumstances.
 I mean, who wouldn’t want Charlotte (Charlie) Caslick on their team?

 There is no good reason to separate girls and boys in junior sport, Australia’s top pediatric exercise physiologist says.

 Children’s sport is changing and must change.
-The participation rate in some children’s sport has gone down so dramatically that if we want children to play, it needs to be inclusive, fun and develop fitness.
+The participation rate in some children’s sport has gone down so dramatically that if we want children to play, it needs to be inclusive, fun, and develop fitness.
 Even netball is now mixed, and primary schools in the ACT are welcoming boys to their teams, And that’s all fine in theory.
 You’d think that everyone would be on board.
 But sometimes, it’s hard for people to accept change, and that’s when the kids get hurt.

-India was meant to play a match on Saturday but the parent of her opponent had other views.
+India was meant to play a match on Saturday, but the parent of her opponent had other views.
 That parent’s child is a boy.
 In this particular association – South Australia’s Eastern Districts Tennis Association – boys don’t play girls past the beginner level.
 That’s an Association decision.
 But India’s own club, the Burnside Tennis Club, selected her to play anyway.
-The families at Burnside think the rule about boys playing separately to girls is archaic.
+The families at Burnside think the rule about boys playing separately from girls is archaic.

 I’ve only got Rasheed’s word for it – and his own very passionate post on his Facebook page.
 But he says that his daughter was excited to be playing on Saturday.
 She and her friend, a boy playing his second match ever, partner to win their doubles match.
 Then, he says, trouble began.
-His daughter, very good for her age, was meant to play a boy in a singles match.
+His daughter, perfect for her age, was meant to play a boy in a singles match.
 The parent of that boy was not happy.

 His view?
 “She didn’t want her son to suffer a loss to a female potentially.”
 Now bear with me.
 I had a long conversation with Rasheed on Sunday night because I’d read about this and thought, hey, maybe here’s a stage dad.
 But the fact is that Rasheed had been trying to bring the Eastern Districts Tennis Association up to speed with what’s been happening in sport all over the world.
 He got nowhere with the president despite tRasheed’svolunteering to help the association make the change – not to benefit his daughter but to benefit all the kids.
 He was planning to assist with changes in junior pathways.

-“They just refused to engage in any real dialogue,” he says.
+They just refused to engage in any real dialogue,” he says.

 It’s hard to change but change they must – all sports must.
 Here’s why.
 There is no good reason to separate girls and boys in junior sport.
 None.
-Australia’s top pediatric exercise physiologist Geraldine Naughton, a professor at the Australian Catholic University, has been researching this for years and she tells us boys aren’t bigger or stronger until they hit puberty.
+Australia’s top pediatric exercise physiologist Geraldine Naughton, a professor at the Australian Catholic University, has been researching this for years.
+She tells us boys aren’t bigger or stronger until they hit puberty.
 And that’s about 13.
 Even then, one in 20 girls will still be able to compete alongside boys and win.

 Until then, it’s completely ridiculous to separate the genders when they compete.

 But there are sporting associations all over Australia that don’t separate kids from the beginning.
 This sounds like good sense.
-After all, we want kids to participate and there are plenty of sports making headway in this area.
-The Australian Rugby Union is now following World Rugby’s rules which say the sport must now be mixed until 13 and girls can play with boys after that in exceptional circumstances (did I already mention Charlie Click?).
+After all, we want kids to participate, and there are plenty of sports making headway in this area.
+The Australian Rugby Union is now following World Rugby’s rules, saying the sport must now be mixed until 13, and girls can play with boys after that in exceptional circumstances (did I already mention Charlie Click?).

 It has to go to the heart of the person’s ability, not their gender.
 In a normal world, not all men are the same size or the same speed, nor all women.
 Reid has watched the female participation in football soar over decades, and she is thrilled.

-As Rasheed says: “My No. 1 priority wasn’t my daughter, I’ve got to look at the big picture.”
+As Rasheed says: “My No. 1 priority wasn’t my daughter; I’ve got to look at the big picture.

 READ ALSO :